davidiw/os-website/lab/lab1.md

 set a breakpoint there, and continue to that breakpoint.
 Then step through the remainder of the boot loader.

-Be able to answer the following questions:
+> **Question**
+>

--   At what point does the processor start executing 32-bit code?
+> 1. At what point does the processor start executing 32-bit code?
-    What exactly causes the switch from 16- to 32-bit mode?
+>    What exactly causes the switch from 16- to 32-bit mode?
--   What is the *last* instruction of the boot loader executed, and what is the *first* instruction of the kernel it just loaded?
+> 2. What is the *last* instruction of the boot loader executed,
+>    and what is the *first* instruction of the kernel it just loaded?
--   *Where* is the first instruction of the kernel?
+> 3.  *Where* is the first instruction of the kernel?
--   How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
+> 4. How does the boot loader decide how many sectors it must read
+>    in order to fetch the entire kernel from disk?
-    Where does it find this information?
+>    Where does it find this information?

 ### Loading the Kernel